The Belcher League

 Gene, as was his habit when alone in his room, lay on his bed in just his underpants, thinking about what had happened that afternoon.

-He turned when he heard a noise on the fire escape.
+He arose when he heard somebody walking down the stairs under his room.
 "Tina?"
-He looked out the window and saw Louise drop down the alleyway.
+He looked out the window and saw Louise walking down the sidewalk.
 He was about to follow her when he noticed his state of undress.

 Gene headed out the opposite direction Louise had gone.
 In a few minutes he reached his destination.
 "Kurt's seaplane, it's here."
 He untied the aircraft, got inside and fiddled with the controls as it drifted away from the pier.
 With a sputter the engine started.
 The plane bounced off the waves for a while until Gene pulled back on the stick and it rose slowly into the sky.
 After a few minutes he was able to puzzle out how to steer it and headed west, into the gathering storm.